oracle-livelabs/oml/oml/adv-notebooks-options/adv-notebooks-options.md

 ### Task 2.2: Create Versions in the Notebooks Editor
 By creating versions of your notebook, you can archive your work in a notebook.
 You can create versions of an open notebook, as well as on the notebooks listing page.
 In this example:

-* The original notebook _Paragraph Dependencies Demo_, is edited to add a script to build a machine learning model.
+* The original notebook _Paragraph Dependencies Demo_ is edited to add a script to build a machine learning model.
 * The notebook _Paragraph Dependencies Demo_ is then versioned as **Version 2** to archive the code to build the machine learning model.
 * The **Version 2** and **Version 1** of the _Paragraph Dependencies Demo_ notebook are compared using the **Compare Versions** feature.